Hari Teja

-Hari Teja is an Indian actress and television presenter, who works in Telugu-language films and television.
+Hari Teja is an Indian actress and television presenter, who works in Telugu films and television shows.
+She entered Bigg Boss1 and became second runner-up.
 She is also a professional Kuchipudi dancer.
-She contested on the reality TV show Bigg Boss 1, and stood in third place.

 Early and personal life

-Hari Teja was born on 24 February 1992 to a Marathi father and Kannada mother in Tirupathi, Andhra Pradesh, India.
+Hari Teja was born on 24 February 1992 to a Marathi father and Kannadathi mother in Tirupathi, Andhra Pradesh, India.
 Her father is a BSNL employee.

 She has been trained in Kuchipudi dance and singing from childhood.
 After completing her schooling and graduation, she chose media as a career.
 She is married to Deepak.

 Career

 Teja started her career in Telugu TV serials and by anchoring TV shows.
 She featured in some of the prominent TV serials like Manasu Mamatha and Muthyamantha Pasupu.
 She was anchor of the ETV Telugu cookery show Abhiruchi.
 She later acted in Telugu films including A Aa, Dikkulu Choodaku Ramayya, Andari Bandhuvaya, Dammu, Duvvada Jagannadham, Anaganaga O Dheerudu, Winner, Attarintiki Daredi, Ungarala Rambabu, and Raja the Great.
 Her role as Mangamma in A Aa directed by Trivikram Srinivas bought her more audience notice and fame.